arizonaCameraLab/ASDP_Render_Module/README.md

   distortion that increased the distance by a factor of 2 could be specified by the list [[0,0], [1,2]] for a camera whose field of view is less than 45 degrees at its corners, with the second entry changed to [3, 6] for a wider field of view.

+The **color** field is an optional object that can specify the global offset and gain to apply to the image.
+The default offset is 0.0 and the default gain is 1.0.
+The offset is added and the result multiplied by the gain.
+This can be used to adjust the brightness and contrast of each camera so that they share the same color space, which is where the tone map is applied.

 ## Utilities